7.4. What are Higher Order Functions?ΒΆ

 level thinking, as we to return to the exercises from Chapter 4, but this

-to solve each problem.
+time use map, filter and reduce to solve each problem.

 The next section covers some of the other higher level abstractions that an be achieved using higher-order functions.